aucloud/aucloud.github.io/docs/Platform_Services/M365_Backup/EntraID_application_permission_requirements.md

 ## Permissions for Modern App-Only Authentication

-Tables in this section list permissions for Azure AD applications that are granted automatically by Veeam Backup for Microsoft Office 365 when you add organizations using the [modern app-only authentication method](https://helpcenter.veeam.com/docs/vbo365/guide/adding_o365_organizations_sd.html).
+Tables in this section list permissions for Entra ID applications that are granted automatically by Veeam Backup for Microsoft Office 365 when you add organizations using the [modern app-only authentication method](https://helpcenter.veeam.com/docs/vbo365/guide/adding_o365_organizations_sd.html).

 ## Permissions for Backup